GoBootcamp/book/chapters/basics.md

 [See in Playground](http://play.golang.org/p/FaWFYCZmfh)

-The only change between the two versions is that `newRelease` takes a pointer to an `Artist` value and when I intialize our `me` variable, I used the `&` symbol to get a pointer to the value.
+The only change between the two versions is that `newRelease` takes a pointer to an `Artist` value and when I initialize our `me` variable, I used the `&` symbol to get a pointer to the value.

 Another place where you need to be careful is when calling methods on